-Table 1.2 shows IPART's draft decision on SCA's annual notional revenue requirements over the 2009 determination period, and its draft decisions on the components of these revenue requirements.
-This table, along with Figure 1.1, indicates that the increase in SCA's notional revenue requirement relative to current levels - and therefore the increases in prices under this draft determination - are driven by an increase in SCA's efficient operating expenditure in 2009/10 (due to SCA's contribution to the Accelerated Sewerage Program), and increases in the allowances for a return on assets and a return of assets (or regulatory depreciation) over the determination period.
+Table 1.2 shows IPART's decision on SCA's annual notional revenue requirements over the 2009 determination period, and its decisions on the components of these revenue requirements.
+This table, along with Figure 1.1, indicates that the increase in SCA's notional revenue requirement relative to current levels - and therefore the increases in prices under this determination - are driven by an increase in SCA's efficient operating expenditure in 2009/10 (due to SCA's contribution to the Accelerated Sewerage Program), and increases in the allowances for a return on assets and a return of assets (or regulatory depreciation) over the determination period.
+However, the allowance for a return on assets is less than in the draft determination, due to IPART's decision to use a lower WACC of 6.5 per cent.

-Table 1.2 also shows that IPART has set prices so that SCA's target revenue (ie, the revenue IPART expects SCA to generate from charges, given its draft decisions on prices and SCA's forecast water sales) will be equal to its notional revenue requirement in the final year of the determination period only.
-IPART considers that this approach ensures that SCA is financially viable and has sufficient revenue to fund efficient operating expenditure and capital investment, while also mitigating the impact of price rises on water customers.
+Table 1.2 also shows that IPART has set prices so that the present value of SCA's target revenue (ie, the revenue IPART expects SCA to generate from charges, given its decisions on prices and SCA's forecast water sales) will be equal to the present value of its notional revenue requirement over the determination period.
+IPART has adopted this approach after considering stakeholder views, the financial position of SCA, impacts on customers and the principles of economic efficiency.
+This approach enables SCA to fully recover its efficient building block costs, with minimal impact on water customers via price (and bill) rises.

-Current (2008/09) 2009/10 2010/11 2011/12 Operating expenditure 87.0 a 80.0 80.0 80.0 Contribution to ASP (operating expenditure) ^b 17.3 Allowance for a return on assets 76.3 89.2 90.9 91.5 Allowance for regulatory depreciation 18.8 21.2 22.0 22.5 Allowance for working capital 0.5 0.7 1.1 1.1 Other (unregulated) revenue -0.4 -0.4 -0.4 -0.4 Notional revenue requirement ^c 182.3 208.0 193.7 194.8 Target revenue 182.3 193.4 185.2 194.8 a Includes \$4 million in Shoalhaven pumping costs.
+Current (2008/09) 2009/10 2010/11 2011/12 Operating expenditure 87.0 a 80.0 80.0 80.0 Contribution to ASP (operating expenditure) ${}^{m b}$ 17.3 Allowance for a return on assets 76.3 82.7 84.3 84.9 Allowance for regulatory depreciation 18.9 21.2 22.0 22.5 Allowance for working capital 0.5 0.8 1.2 1.2 Other (unregulated) revenue ^c (0.4) (0.4) (0.3) (0.4) Notional revenue requirement ^d 182.3 201.6 187.1 188.2 Present value of notional revenue requirement 532.9 Target revenue 182.3 193.7 189.5 194.6 Present value of target revenue 532.9 Present value of notional revenue requirement less present value of target revenue 0.0 a Includes \$4 million in Shoalhaven pumping costs.

-Table 1.2 Draft decisions on SCA's annual notional revenue requirement, and annual target revenue (\$million, real 2008/09)
+Table 1.2 Decisions on SCA's annual notional revenue requirement, and annualtarget revenue (\$million, real 2008/09)

 b SCA's contribution to the Accelerated Sewerage Program (ASP).
+This is classed as operating expenditure.